 The University of Colorado at Boulder has a graduate school that is wholly dedicated to education.
 Graduates often work closely with faculty on various projects and collaborations, offering them the chance to get real-world experience prior to venturing out as teachers.
 This school, which is located in Boulder, Colorado, is regionally accredited by the NWCCU.

 There are eight different education degree programs at this school, but none is more popular than the Master of Arts in Education in Curriculum and Instruction Plus Licensure program.
 This is a very competitive program in which meeting the requirements for admission does not mean a student will be accepted; waiting lists are commonplace for this program.
+This program requires 60 credit hours of coursework for completion.
+Sample courses include:

 The MA Plus Licensure program is one of the few exceptional programs to be accredited by the Colorado Board of Education for secondary education.
 While it is not an MEd, it is practitioner and theory-based program that requires that a student commit to a two-year, full-time cohort schedule.